qingyangzhou69/STNF4D/README.md

 # Spatiotemporal-aware Neural Fields for Dynamic CT Reconstruction

-This is the repository that contains source code for the [NEF website](https://qingyangzhou69.github.io/STNF4D/).
+This is the repository that contains source code for the [STNF4D website](https://qingyangzhou69.github.io/STNF4D/).

 If you find it useful for your work please cite:
 ```